abbreviatedman/entering-the-web-dev-industry/tdd/assignment/readme.md

 1. Write a failing test for the first requirement.
 Once you've done so, run Jest to see the test fail.

+**Note that our test cases and description are taken directly from the requirements above.** Although thinking through test cases and feature descriptions is an important part of the process, we've done that for you here to help you get started.

 ```javascript
 it('should return 0 dollars and 0 cents if there are no items in the cart', () => {
   expect(getCartTotal([])).toBe('$0.00');